Mosquitoes, bed bugs, head lice,… oh my!

 Last year when my girlfriend and her friends, returned from Costa Rica with a souvenir case of “bed bugs”, it threw my traveler’s hypochondria into a panic.
 I was nearing my Thailand trip and my budget agenda entailed hostels, guesthouses and trekking in the mountains.

-Here are 2 travel doctor recommendations for preventing nasty travel bugs:
+Here are two travel doctor recommendations for preventing nasty travel bugs and the third is a traveler’s trick.

-This comes as either a spray-pump, spray bottle or aerosol that lets you administer water-proof bug repellent to your clothing, sleeping liner, bags, etc… to keep away mosquitos and travel bugs.
-It does something similar to mosquito repellent and Ex-Officio BugAway clothing and lasts up to 6 washes.
+This comes as either a spray-pump, spray bottle or aerosol that lets you administer water-proof bug repellent to your clothing, sleeping liner, bags, etc… to keep away mosquitos and bed bugs.
+It does something like mosquito repellent and Ex-Officio BugAway clothing and lasts up to 6 washes.
 Unfortunately, Permethrin is a toxic agent, so try not to get it on your skin.
 Read more FAQ here.